axtk/transient-state/README.md

 + withState(fetchItems(), {silent: true})
 ```

-Revealing the action's pending status after a delay to avoid flashing a process indicator when the action is expected to complete quickly most of the times:
+Revealing the action's pending status after a delay to avoid flashing a process indicator when the action is likely to complete by the end of the delay:

 ```diff
 - withState(fetchItems())